anishkasam/portfolio/_posts/2025-09-22-the-state-of-computing-and-getting-internships.md

 <b>Applying</b>

 When it comes to applying, apply everywhere, apply often, and apply early.
-Make sure to keep track of your applications and leverage referrals from peers, family friends, relatives, etc.
+Make sure to keep track of your applications and leverage referrals from peers, family friends, and relatives.